JanWilczek/wolf-sound-blog/_posts/synthesis/2022-07-03-envelopes.md

 As our perception of frequency is logarithmic as well, these envelopes should also use exponential segments to make the impression of a linear change.

-**Warning:** Although most depictions of envelope show linear segments not exponential segment, in fact, an exponential change is meant.
-So it is in every depiction of an envelope in this article.
+**Warning:** Although most depictions of envelopes show linear segments not exponential segments, in fact, an exponential change is meant.
+I follow this simplification in every depiction of an envelope in this article apart from Figure 1.

 After learning the building blocks of envelopes, now it is time to see what types of envelope are out there.